PGEHackathon/MITE/README.md

 #### Technology Opportunity

-Current engineering and geoscience numerical simulation methods to forecast oil production are extemely expensive,
+Current engineering and geoscience numerical simulation methods to forecast oil production are extremely expensive,

 * professional time to build and interpret the models